GCYYfun/OSTEP_RUST/src/cpu_sched/README.md

 # Overview

-This program, scheduler.py, allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
+This program, scheduler, allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
 Three schedulers are "implemented": FIFO, SJF, and RR.